-According to \lmmref{lmm:E_lim}, we have $\E{k} \sim \bigO{\Delta t_k}$, and with the first term of the sum above, we obtain $\eUstep{k} \sim \bigO{\Delta t_k}$. \end{proof} Using \lmmsref{lmm:E_lim}{lmm:eUstep_lim}, we now formulate our main theorem: \begin{theorem} \algref{alg:automated} terminates in finite time for arbitrary error bounds $\emax{} > 0$. \end{theorem} \begin{proof} \lmmref{lmm:eaccUstep_lim} shows that the accumulating error $\eaccstep{k}$ decreases quadratically with $\Delta t_k$.
+While \algref{alg:automated} guarantees to return a reachable set $\overRti{[0,\tFinal{}]}$ satisfying the error bound $\emax{}$ by construction, it remains to show that the algorithm terminates in finite time.
+To respect the linearly increasing bound for the accumulating error, we have to show that this error decreases faster than linearly with the time step size $\Delta t_k$; thus, by successively halving the time step size, we will always find a time step size so that the error bound is satisfied.
+Using \lmmsref{lmm:E_lim}{lmm:eUstep_lim} from Appendix~B, we now formulate our main theorem: \begin{theorem}[Convergence] \algref{alg:automated} terminates in finite time for arbitrary error bounds $\emax{} > 0$. \end{theorem} \begin{proof} By \lmmref{lmm:eaccUstep_lim}, the additional accumulating error $\eaccstep{k}$ decreases quadratically with $\Delta t_k$.
 Thus, we are guaranteed to find a time step size that satisfies the linearly decreasing bound $\eaccadmstep{k}$ by successively halving $\Delta t_k$.
 The non-accumulating error $\enonacc{k}$ decreases at least linearly with $\Delta t_k$ according to \lmmsref{lmm:ehom_lim}{lmm:eUstep_lim}.
 Since the error bound $\enonaccadm{k}$ approaches a constant value greater than $0$ for $\Delta t_k \to 0$, we are therefore always able to safisfy $\enonaccadm{k}$ by reducing the time step size.
-The reduction error $\eredstep{k}$ can be set to 0 by simply omitting the reduction, which trivially satisfies any bound $\eredadmstep{k}$. \end{proof}
+The additional reduction error $\eredstep{k}$ can be set to 0 by simply omitting the reduction, which trivially satisfies any bound $\eredadmstep{k}$. \end{proof}

-It is necessary that our adaptive algorithm \algref{alg:automated} is based on a wrapping-free reachability algorithm to guarantee convergence since propagating the previously computed sets with $e^{A \Delta t_k}$ would eliminate the required faster than linear decrease of the accumulating error.
+Our adaptive algorithm \algref{alg:automated} must be based on a wrapping-free reachability algorithm to guarantee convergence as successive propagation with $e^{A \Delta t_k}$ would eliminate the required faster-than-linear decrease of the accumulating error.

-\subsection{Improved tuning methods}
+\subsection{Improved Tuning Methods}

 While \algref{alg:automated} is guaranteed to converge, there is still room for improvement regarding the computation time.
-Hence, we present enhanced methods for the adaptation of the time step size $\Delta t$ and the choice of $\zeta$ in \eqref{eq:eredadm}, which determines how much error margin is allocated for reduction.
+Hence, we present enhanced methods for adapting the time step size $\Delta t$ and the choice of $\zeta$ in \eqref{eq:eredadm} determining the amount of error that is allocated for reduction.

-\subsubsection{Time step size}
+\subsubsection{Time Step Size}